netdata/helmchart/charts/netdata/README.md

 ## Contributing

-If you want to contribute, we are humbled!
+If you want to contribute, we’re humbled!

 - Take a look at our [Contributing Guidelines](https://github.com/netdata/.github/blob/main/CONTRIBUTING.md).
 - This repository is under the [Netdata Code Of Conduct](https://github.com/netdata/.github/blob/main/CODE_OF_CONDUCT.md).